German Neoclassical Painter, 1728-1779

 Painter and writer, brother of Theresia Concordia Mengs.
 His early career was at the Dresden court; thereafter he worked principally in Rome and Madrid, notably on the frescoes at the Villa Albani and the Palacio Real respectively.
 As an early exponent of Neo-classicism he produced some impressive classical and religious scenes, though he was most accomplished as a portrait painter.
 Under the influence of Johann Joachim Winckelmann he also wrote some theoretical works, of which the most important is the Gedanken ber die Schenheit und ber den Geschmack in der Malerey (1762).
 Although acclaimed during his lifetime

-Related Paintings of MENGS, Anton Raphael :. | Charles IV as Prince | Ferdinand IV, King of Naples | Maria Luisa of Parma sg | Portrat eines Architekten | Glory of St Eusebius |
+Related Paintings of MENGS, Anton Raphael :. | Charles IV as Prince | Ferdinand IV, King of Naples | Maria Luisa of Parma sg | Portrat eines Architekten | Charles III |

 Related Artists:William McGregor Paxton

 William McGregor Paxton (June 22, 1869 ?C 1941) was an American Impressionist painter.